 - Consider evaluation for occult bleeding (e.g., CBC, BMP, FOBT).

-- Refer directly to EGD if the patient has any red flags for dyspepsia, is > 60 years of age, or has had unsuccessful empiric medical therapy.
+- Consider referral to EGD if the patient has red flags for dyspepsia, is > 60 years of age, or has had unsuccessful empiric medical therapy.

 - Provide trial of acid suppression therapy with PPI.